Stabilizer Rigidity in Irreducible Group Actions: Proofs of main theorems and corollaries

 and it follows by the ergodicity of $\im$ that it is equal to some $\beta_x$.
 Hence $\im$ is supported on a $G$-orbit, or, equivalently, the action is essentially transitive. \end{proof}

-The following is a corollary of Lemma~\ref{lem:co-finite-stabs}. \begin{corollary} Let $G$ be an lcsc group, and let an ergodic IRS $K$ in $G$ be almost surely co-finite.
-Then its distribution is supported on a single orbit $\{\fk^g\,:\, g\in G\}$. \end{corollary}

-In other words, the action of an lcsc group on its co-finite subgroups is {\em tame}.
-In Stuck-Zimmer this is proven for the case of Lie groups~\cite[Corollary 3.2]{stuck1994stabilizers}.
+The following is a corollary of Lemma~\ref{lem:co-finite-stabs}.
+Recall that $H$ is co-finite in $G$ if there exists a finite, $G$-invariant measure on $G/H$. \begin{corollary} Let $G$ be an lcsc group, and let an ergodic IRS $K$ in $G$ be co-finite.
+Then its distribution is supported on a single orbit $\{\fk^g\,:\, g\in G\}$. \end{corollary} In Stuck-Zimmer this is proven for the case of Lie groups~\cite[Corollary 3.2]{stuck1994stabilizers}.

-We are now ready to prove Corollary~\ref{thm:rigidity}. \begin{proof}[Proof of Corollary~\ref{thm:rigidity}] Let $K$ be the stabilizer IRS associated with the action $G \curvearrowright (X,\im)$.

-By Theorem~\ref{thm:product-irs-rigidity} we have that there exists a normal subgroup $N \lhd G$ such that $K$ is co-amenable in $N$.
-Since $N$ includes the stabilizers of $\im$-almost every $x \in X$, it follows that $G/N$ acts essentially freely on $\ergcom{(X,\im)}{N}$.

-Let $(X,\im_0)$ be an $N$-ergodic component of $m$.
-Since the stabilizer $N_x$ of $x$ is $\im_0$-almost surely co-amenable in $N$, there exists an $N$-invariant mean on $N/N_x$, for $\im_0$-almost every $x$.
-Since the orbit $Nx$ can be identified with $N/N_x$, it follows that there exists an $N$-invariant mean on the orbit $Nx$.

-If in addition $N$ has property (T) then, because $K$ is co-amenable in $N$, it is in fact co-finite in $N$.
-Hence, by again identifying each orbit $Nx$ with $N/N_x$, it follows that there exists an $N$-invariant measure on the orbit $Nx$ for $\im_0$-almost every $x$.
-Therefore, by Lemma~\ref{lem:co-finite-stabs}, $N$ acts essentially transitively on $(X,\im_0)$. \end{proof}

-\begin{remark} For discrete groups, it is straightforward to see that when an action's stabilizers are co-amenable, then the action is weakly amenable (in the sense of Zimmer~\cite{zimmer1978amenable}), or, equivalently, that the induced orbital equivalence relation is amenable~\cite{connes1981amenable}. \end{remark}